evacchi/evacchi.github.io/content/posts/2025-11-01-the-return-of-language-oriented-programming.md

 So, I've been thinking: what if instead of just generating code for the languages that LLMs already have in their training set, **we instead let _them_ generate the _implementation_ of a domain-specific language**, and _then_ **use _that_ throughout the rest of a coding session**?

 But then, what would one such language look like?
 [Sergei Egorov shared a thread with his thoughts on a similar matter](https://x.com/bsideup/status/1955412035052900587).
-I myself I've been wondering if one such language would be some kind of mixture between a high-level and a low-level language: in that we want the language to be terse, but at the same time low-level enough to implement some kind of VM for it.
+I myself I've been wondering if a programming language for LLMs would be some kind of mixture between a high-level and a low-level language: in that we want the language to be terse, but at the same time low-level enough to implement some kind of VM for it.

 And then again, what would "terseness" mean in this context?

 ## Detour: Token-Efficiency in Programming Languages

 Traditional programming languages optimize for human readability, not for token efficiency within an LLM's "context window"[^1].

 From a language design perspective, there's a **fundamental mismatch in how "tokens" are defined**: while programming language tokenizers split text at whitespace and symbols (which are then usually dropped after parsing), language models treat tokens very differently.